joe-taylor/ckan-bcgov-terraform/README.md

 If the postgres container starts and shutdown immediately the permissions on your db folder are probably incorrect.
 Make sure that they are global read/writable

+## Future enhancements

+- Use terraform's loop feature to download repos from a list
+- Remove the dependency on a database dump file

 Copyright 2019, Province of British Columbia.